ctlewitt/ConcatenativeLanguage/README.md

 ## How the Interpreter Works
 When the interpreter is run, it breaks up the input into tokens and processes each one in order.
 There are three situations that might be encountered:

 1. If the token is a value, such as an integer, string or list, it is placed onto the stack.

 2. If the token is a function that has already been defined, it executes it.
 (See below for an explanation of how functions are executed.)

-3. If the interpreter encounters a function that needs to be compiled (indicated by "define" or "{"), it stops interpreting, as in 1 and 2 above, and begins compiling the function.
-Upon completion (when a "}" has been reached), the function is either saved into the name space or pushed onto the stack (like any other value encountered, such as an integer or string) if it is an anonymous function.
+3. If the interpreter encounters a function that needs to be compiled (indicated by "define" or "{"), it stops interpreting, as in 1 and 2 above, and begins compiling the function.Upon completion (when a "}" has been reached), the function is either saved into the name space or pushed onto the stack (like any other value encountered, such as an integer or string) if it is an anonymous function.

 ## Functions
 ### First Class Functions